kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 ##### Controller behavior

 The operator would be expected to find the resource via the discovery client (as the version is not supplied).
+As any retrievable field would be common to all objects, any version of the resource should do.

 #### Field reference